NitishJasrotia/Retail_Customer_Behavior_analysis/README.md

 * **Power BI**
 * **Business Intelligence**
 * **KPI Analysis**
-* **Data Storytelling**
 * **Business Insights & Recommendations**
 ---

-## ⭐ Project Goal
+## Project Goal

-The goal of this project is to demonstrate how raw data can be transformed into **actionable business insights** using a complete data analytics pipeline — from **Python and SQL analysis to Power BI visualization and business reporting**.
+The goal of this project is to demonstrate how raw data can be transformed into **actionable business insights** using a complete data analytics pipeline from **Python and SQL analysis to Power BI visualization and business reporting**.